Severance season 3 announced following season 2 finale

-With the season finale of Severance out on Apple TV+ today, word comes that season three will be coming to the office – and far quicker than it took for season two to clock in.
-While no official release date has been set, we can be assured that we won’t be waiting three years for season three.
+With the season finale of Severance out on Apple TV+ today, word comes that season 3 will be coming to the office – and far quicker than it took for season 2 to clock in.
+While no official release date has been set, we can be assured that we won’t be waiting three years for season 3.

 In a statement coinciding with the news, Severance EP and frequent director Ben Stiller said, “Making ‘Severance’ has been one of the most creatively exciting experiences I’ve ever been a part of.
 While I have no memory of this, I’m told making season three will be equally enjoyable, though any recollection of these future events will be forever and irrevocably wiped from my memory as well.”